HardevKhandhar/goconcert-recommendation/README.md

 - The project provided the team with an opportunity to explore the vastness of big data and solve real-world problems while learning and applying big data applications.

-- Large data sets allowed for the uncovering of hidden patterns, unknown correlations, and user preferences, providing valuable information that enhanced the user experience and helped to solve real-world problems.
+- Large data sets allowed for the uncovering of hidden patterns, unknown correlations and user preferences, providing valuable information that enhanced the user experience and helped to solve real-world problems.

 - The project provided the team with practical experience in data science.
 By leveraging data-driven insights, the team was able to make informed decisions and implement effective solutions to address the problem at hand.